google-wallet/save-to-google-pay-button/src/save-button-angular/README.md

 </save-to-google-pay-button>
 ```

-More Angular examples can be found in the
+An Angular example can be found in the
 [examples folder](https://github.com/google-pay/save-to-google-pay-button/tree/main/examples/angular/src/app) of this
 repository.

-Try it out on [StackBlitz](https://stackblitz.com/edit/google-pay-angular).

 ## Documentation